Lazareena/Comp124-s14-hw7/README.md

 Adjust your program so that it looks for trigrams, bigrams, and unigrams.
 Your program should prefer trigrams to bigrams and bigrams to unigrams.
-That is, if a word is part of a trigram, it should not be used as a bigram or unigram.
+More specifically, if a word is part of a trigram, it should not be used as a bigram or unigram.